Ducasse/Citezen/src/Citezen-Model.package/CZTodo.class/README.md

 * on CZentry we could say that all the keyx not in the extended set should be removed.
 This would simplify the logic.

+* we should propose a clean option to clean seriously the AndreasSystemProfiler

+* sorting entries should be independent of it.

 * apparently editor field does not contain people.

-we should add the fact that if a document is given a pattern for entries then all the entries get displayed using potentially in all the scripts associated to the document.

 notExpanded either returns a string or integer